 global choice plans

 - Step One: Download the Cigna Wellbeing app, if you haven't already.
-It's available from the Apple App Store and Google Play.

 - Step Two: Request an appointment.
 Use your Cigna Wellbeing app to make an appointment with a doctor anytime, anywhere, 24/7.

 - Step Three: Speak with a doctor.
 Your initial global telehealth consultation will be with a general practitioner (GP) – by phone or video.
 If the GP feels that you should speak with a specialist, the GP will schedule another telehealth appointment with a Teladoc network specialist.